 Since 2013, the Observer Program has used a stratified hierarchical sampling design with randomization at all levels.
 Stratification is used to increase the efficiency of sampling by observers and to address logistical issues associated with deployment.
 By grouping similar fishing activities into strata and sampling those strata appropriately, sampling efficiency is increased and the variance of resulting estimates may also be decreased.
 Sampling strata are defined in the ADP and are designed such that each unit of deployment (trip) is assigned to only one stratum.

 Within a stratum, observers are deployed randomly to either vessels for a predetermined period of time (termed vessel-selection), or to individual fishing trips (termed trip-selection).
 In both cases, this initial deployment to the fishery is the first level of the sampling hierarchy and defines the primary sampling unit (PSU; either vessel-periods or individual trips).
-The list of all PSUs in a stratum defines the sampling frame and should equate to the population of interest for that sampling stratum (e.g., all trips taken by trawl vessels fishing in the Alaska EEZ).
+The list of all PSUs in a stratum defines the sampling frame and should equate to the population of interest for that sampling stratum (e.g., all trips taken by trawl vessels fishing in the U. S. EEZ off Alaska).
 If the sampling frame does not contain all elements of the stratum, the resulting information may be biased.
 The magnitude and direction of the bias will depend on how different the fishing activities in the sample frame are from actual fishing activity.

 Although this report evaluates whether monitoring goals were met, we include a brief summary of the full sampling hierarchy here for context.
 For each observed trip, if all hauls cannot be sampled for logistical reasons, hauls are randomly selected to be sampled.
 This is the next level in the hierarchy; the secondary sampling units are defined as hauls within a trip.
 Randomization of haul selection is designed to allow observers to record and transmit data, attend to other non-sampling responsibilities, and to allow observers time to sleep and eat.
 Randomization of haul selection also gives EM video reviewers the ability to optimize the amount of video that can be reviewed from each trip.
 Haul selection is determined using the random sampling tables and random break tables provided by NMFS.
 For each haul, fishing location and effort (e.g., number of hooks) are recorded, while marine mammal and seabird interactions are primarily recorded on randomly selected hauls.
 The ability of EM to capture marine mammal and seabird interactions is less than that of observers due to the fixed location in which EM equipment is placed.